1. In what form is your collaboration with The Shri Ram School?

-How is The Kalyani School different from other cbse schools, as nowadays almost every school has activity based learning?
+2. How is The Kalyani School different from other CBSE schools, as nowadays almost every school has activity based learning?

-The Kalyani School will provide high quality education wherein the focus will be on enquiry and discovery, which will ensure lifelong learning.
-Our teachers are “Facilitators” who will guide students in their learning by providing them with hands on experiences that will not only generate interest, but will also foster creativity.
-Thinking out of the box will be encouraged and will motivate students to approach situations and problems from different perspectives.
+The Kalyani School provides high quality education, wherein the focus is on enquiry and discovery, which ensures lifelong learning.
+Our teachers are “Facilitators”, who guide students in their learning, by providing them with hands-on experiences that not only generate interest, but also foster creativity.
+Out – of – the – box thinking is encouraged and it motivates students to approach situations and problems from different perspectives.
 This, in turn, develops in them a thirst for knowledge and the skill of self-learning.

 To provide high quality education in a state of the art environment, it is essential that the school has world class infrastructure and other facilities.
-The faculty that is appointed will also need to be very qualified and experienced.
-The teacher-student ratio would need to be low in order to be able to give individual attention to the children.
+The faculty that is appointed is highly qualified and experienced.
+The teacher-student ratio is low in order to be able to give individual attention to the children.

 To ensure all of the above we have established a fee structure that is in compliance with all legal guidelines laid down by the educational authorities.

 In keeping with the philosophy of the school, we do not compete or compare, and only work towards “bettering our best.”
 The educational experience we provide works towards motivating children to compete with themselves and reach their true potential.
 The distinct ethos and philosophy of the school makes it stand apart from all existing educational institutions and carves a unique niche for itself in the educational domain.

 5. What is your teacher-student ratio, and how many sections are there in each grade?

 With a maximum of 30 students in a class, we have a whole school teacher-student ratio of 1:10.
 There are two teachers in Jr. KG, Sr. KG, Grade I and II.
 The whole school on completion will have four sections per grade.

 7. How many faculty members do you have and what do you look for in a candidate while hiring them?